-COVID-19 Update: the Havasupai Tribal Council has closed Havasu Falls to tourism until at least February 1, 2022.
-No date for the reopening of tourism has been set yet.
+COVID-19 Update: the Havasupai Tribal Council has closed Havasu Falls to tourism for the 2022 season.
+Existing reservations are moved forward to 2023.

 The small Native American village of Supai is nestled deep in the Grand Canyon.
 This remote village is a popular hiking destination for visitors from around the world.
 What attracts people to hike 10 miles each way deep into the canyons is the crystal blue waters of the Havasu Creek and the breathtaking waterfalls.